[product-catalogue id=’1′] Continue reading “Dog Breed Selector”

 Recently I saw a very unfortunate case.
 The dog was barely 12 months old and had already had LOTS of vet visits.
 The owners were at their wits end both emotionally and financially.
 It didn’t help when I said; ” That’s not uncommon for the breed”.

 “How were we supposed to know?” they said.
 I had to agree there wasn’t an easy way.
 There should be.
-Continue reading “How Much Do Breeds Cost?”
+Continue reading “How Much Do Dog Breeds Cost To Keep?”

 Most people can tell if a dog or cat is sick.
 It’s not too hard with ferrets either.
 All of these are predator species and have no reason to hide their illnesses.